Ashley Alexiss Puts Round Booty On Show In Tight Jeans In Eye-Catching Pic

 The bright lighting from the mirror left Ashley’s skin glowing.

-Moreover, she tagged the photographer, Paige Craig, in the post.
+She tagged the photographer, Paige Craig, in the post.

 The picture has only been live for two hours but it’s received over 10,700 likes so far, and her fans headed to the comments section to send their love.